-For the purpose of ensuring type safety, the key thing is to ensure that we only project type components out of module expressions whose type components are statically well-determined.
-Following Dreyer (2005), we refer to such expressions as statically pure, which for the remainder of this section we will just refer to as pure.
+For the purpose of ensuring type safety, the key thing is to ensure that we only project type components out of module expressions whose type components are statically welldetermined.
+Following Dreyer (2005), we refer to such expressions as statically pure, which for the remainder of this section we will just shorten to pure.
 (We will consider the role of dynamic purity in Section 8.)

-(signatures) $$S ::= \dots | (X:S) \Rightarrow S$$
+(signatures) $S ::= \dots | (X:S) \Rightarrow S$

-Fig. 23.
+Fig. 24.
 Extending the syntax of the module language with applicative functor signatures